turicas/sbc/README.rst

 Now let's see another great plugin: ``notify`` - it shows in your **local machine** (generally near the clock) a **notification sent by the remote machine**.
-It is handy in cases when you need to run time-consuming commands on remote machine and don't want to "watch" every minute if the command ended.
+It is handy in cases when you need to run time-consuming commands on remote machine and don't want to "watch" every minute if the command finished.
 A command is worth a thousand of words::

     other-user@remote-machine:~$ tar -zcf /tmp/myhome.tar.gz ~/; sbc notify "hey, your targz was created!"